diegoberaldin/MetaPhrase/docs/tech_manual/01_architecture.md

   - **persistence** contains the entity definitions and local data sources for translation memory entries
   - **repository** contains the repositories to create, read, update and delete entries from the translation memory
   - **usecase** contains the use cases needed to check for similarities, importing exporting and managing the translation memory
-- **domain-windows** contains the use cases needed to import and export to Windows resource files
 - **feature-intro** contains the presentation logic and UI for the intro screen (empty project screen)
 - **feature-main** contains the presentation logic and UI for the root content, that routes the user either towards the intro screen or the projects content (either project list or translation editor); this module also contains the **dialog:settings** submodule for the application settings dialog.
 - **feature-projects** contains the presentation logic that routes the user either towards the project list or the translate content; it additionally has the following submodules: